How I became a certified Sommelier and the people of my London years

 |

-How kids get acquainted with wine in France by ©LeDomduVin 2018 |
+How kids get acquainted with Wine in France by ©LeDomduVin 2018 |

-Getting acquainted with and drinking wine at an early age in the countryside in France, more especially in a wine region like Bordeaux, was (and still is) a common custom.
-My grandfather started to add droplets of wine to my glass of water when I was 10-12 years old.
-Definitely, a common thing when growing up with a winemaker for grandfather.
-And consequently, the passion for vines and the love for wine naturally and gradually came with age.
+Getting acquainted with and drinking wine at an early age in France's countryside, especially in a wine region like Bordeaux, was (and still is) a common custom.
+My grandfather started adding wine droplets to my glass of water when I was 10-12 years old.
+The older I got, the less water and the more wine was in my glass (exactly as shown in my illustration above), and usually, by the time you reach 15 years old, you've got your wine glass on the table (with no water in it) like the adults. 😁👍🍷.

-Moreover, you have to realise that a Sommelier is not just a "wine waiter".
-A Sommelier must be knowledgable about wine and food, obviously, but not only.
-Its knowledge must extend to all drinkable liquids (Wines, Beers, Spirits, Liquors, Sake and all other beverage you can think of, including coffee, tea, chocolate and even the difference of waters) and all eatable solids (anything that you can eat basically and all the various ingredients composing it).
-The training of a Sommelier is not limited to its time at school to be certified, it is a continuous journey lasting a lifetime to constantly learn more in order to always be aware and updated and continuously improve its knowledge and skills.
+Moreover, you must realise that a Sommelier is not just a "wine waiter".
+A Sommelier must be knowledgeable about wine and food, obviously, but not only.
+Its knowledge must extend to all drinkable liquids (Wines, Beers, Spirits, Liquors, Sake and all other beverage you can think of, including coffee, tea, chocolate and even the different mineral waters), as well as all eatable solids (anything that you can eat basically and all the various ingredients composing it).

-Not everyone is willing to make these sacrifices, but those who are willing to do so are often the people you will remember the most... as these required qualities may not be accessible to everyone for they usually come from home education for the most part (family, friends) and school education to a certain extent too (teacher, students, friends), as well as self-discipline and personal drive to see, hear, touch, taste, listen, read, understand, learn, remember and share everything in life... and not everyone is able or ready to do so... not everyone is interested to commit that much either.... but I was... my childhood education and upbringing, somehow, pre-destinated me to pursue a career in the Service/Food and Beverage industry for some reasons...... yet, the path I followed was far from being easy though....
+As working as a Sommelier (in the F&B industry in general) requires qualities that may not be accessible to everyone, for they usually come from home education for the most part (family, friends) and school education to a certain extent too (teacher, students, friends), as well as self-discipline and personal drive to see, hear, touch, taste, listen, read, understand, learn, remember and share everything in life...

 My path to becoming a Sommelier